Barnard Faculty:

 GERM BC3022VIENNA STORIES3.00

-GERM BC3028Contemporary German Prose Fiction (English) (For the German-taught version, please speak with the instructor.)3
+GERM BC3028Contemporary German Prose Fiction (English) (* For a German-taught version of the course, please speak with the instructor before the semester begins.)3

 GERM BC3050German Migrant Literature3